 To Enterprising Families around the World,

-Families have been catapulted into crisis management mode and are constantly adapting as the pandemic and its repercussions take hold.
+Families have been catapulted into crisis management mode and are constantly adapting as the pandemic, its repercussions, and rapid disruptions take hold.

 As a family CEO expressed in one of our virtual working sessions: